ioi-2017/tps/doc/README.md

 ## validator/

 This folder contains validators for the whole set of test data (global validators), or for each/multiple subtask(s), and a Makefile for compiling validators.
-It also contains `testlib.h` that the checker file usually uses.
+It also contains `testlib.h` that the validators usually use.

 ## subtasks.json